microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once Connected to RN487x-xxxx click on "Transfer data to device" to initiate the data transfer.
+5. Once Connected to RN487x-xxxx click "Transfer data to device" to initiate the data transfer.

     <br />